 This type of car security system doesn’t require a physical key to gain access to your car.
 All that is needed here is a remote or a keypad usually located around or on the door handle.
 In most cases, keyless entry systems do have an additional key or a push button that starts the engine.

 These are specially designed additional keys which is meant for use when your car is with a valet.
 Valet keys are only intended to turn the engine on but can’t open the trunk.
 Also, valet key restricts the amount of power supplied to the engine, as this prevents a valet worker from taking your vehicle on a free ride.

 Need Some Help?

 Great you’ve gotten the basics about what your car key entails.
 Need some tweak in your car key design and security feature?
 That’s not a problem.
 Here at Mesa-locksmith24.com, we offer reliable locksmith services, and we look forward to giving solutions to your auto key questions and worries.
-Click here to find information about car key replacement service.
+Click here to find information about the car key replacement service.